kwaldenphd/eoc-final-project-resources/README.md

 # Past Student Projects

-[Click here]() to visit the "Past Studnet Projects" page that incldues work from students in prior iterations of the course.
+[Click here]() to visit the "Past Student Projects" page that incldues work from students in prior iterations of the course.

 # Assignment Prompts